 Steps to reduce filler words while selling online

 When you communicate online, interpretation of what you intend to say becomes more complex than in-person conversations because of the absence of non-verbal signs.
 As such, no one likes to be sold to.
 Hence, rapport building with your prospect needs to happen in the first few seconds.

-Having looked at the past data on the impact of fillers in sales (as discussed above), I also did a poll on LinkedIn to understand how people perceive when a sales rep uses fillers in a sales call - and here's how it turned out:
+Having looked at the past data on the impact of filler words in sales (as discussed above), I also did a poll on LinkedIn to understand how people perceive when a sales rep uses filler words in a sales call - and here's how it turned out: